-Rights groups have applauded the Victorian Government for today's formal state apology to people convicted under unjust laws against homosexual acts.
+The Victorian Government made a formal state apology to people convicted under unjust laws against homosexual acts on 23 May, 2016.

 The Human Rights Law Centre’s Director of Advocacy, Anna Brown welcomed Premier Daniel Andrews’ speech and said the apology recognises the harm that these discriminatory laws have caused.